Progressive Conservative Party of Newfoundland and Labrador leadership elections: 2018 leadership convention

 For the first time in the party's history, the voting was conducted through a one-member, one-vote points system, which divided the province into forty districts worth a hundred points each.
 The points were allocated based on each candidates share of the popular vote.
 11,000 members joined the party during this leadership election, of which, just over 4,000 cast their ballots.
 St. John's lawyer Ches Crosbie won.

 2023 leadership convention

-A leadership election will be held following the resignation of Ches Crosbie.
-The leadership convention will be held on October 13 – 15, 2023 at the Sheraton Hotel in St. John’s.
-Candidate nominations will open May 17, 2023, and close June 16, 2023.
-The new leader will be announced on October 14, 2023.
+On March 27, 2021, Premier Andrew Furey was re-elected with a slim majority.
+Ches Crosbie, the party's leader, lost his seat in Windsor Lake to Liberal candidate John Hogan.
+A leadership election was called to replace Crosbie who resigned.
+The leadership convention was held on October 13 – 15, 2023 at the Sheraton Hotel in St. John’s.
+Candidate nominations opened May 17, 2023, and closed June 16, 2023.
+More than 10,000 people signed up to support the PC party and were able to vote in this leadership race.
+Ultimately, 92 per cent of eligible voters participated.
+On October 14, 2023, MHA Tony Wakeham was elected leader.